 Solutions:

-- Ignore the Behavior: Avoid rewarding your dog’s jumping with attention.
-Turn away until they calm down, then offer praise.
+- Turn your back: Avoid encouraging your dog’s jumping by offering attention.
+Instead, wait until they calm down and then offer praise.

 Biting